RedExpertAlliance/katacoda-scenarios/oci-course/api-gateway-on-oci/step3.md

-# Adding a Route in an API Deployment to am HTTP Backend
+# Adding Multiple Routes in an API Deployment to an HTTP Backend

-In this step, we will add a route to the API Deployment.
-This route will expose an HTTP_BACKEND.
+In this step, we will add several routes to the API Deployment.
+These routes will expose HTTP_BACKENDs.
 AN HTTP_BACKEND can be any HTTP endpoint, both within OCI or outside of it.
-API Gateway is in this case a simple router or reverse proxy.
+API Gateway is in this case a simple *router* or *reverse proxy*.

+Create the JSON file that will contain the definition of the API Deployment:

 `touch api_deployment_2.json`{{execute}}

 Open file api_deployment_2.json in the text editor.

 Copy the definitions of the routes */stock*, */search* and */countries* to the api_deployment_2.json file.
-You can open the file to check whether the change is applied correctly.
 Notice the second and third route, with path set to */search*.
-These routes are of type HTTP_BACKEND: it can route requests to a specific HTTP(S) endpoint, similar to what NGINX for exampe can do.
+These routes are of type HTTP_BACKEND: it can route requests to a specific HTTP(S) endpoint, similar to what NGINX for example can do.

 <pre class="file" data-filename="api_deployment_2.json" data-target="append">
 {